Arts and Entertainment Demo Reel

 He’s a passionate interviewer who loves asking unique and interesting questions to the stars, which have included Anthony Mackie, Russell Peters, Alessia Cara, Tyler Posey, Justin Trudeau, Rick Campanelli, and Ana Cheri, to name a few!

-Ryan Durgy was recently awarded the Norman DePoe Scholarship by the Humber College scholarship committee, an award which is “presented to the student in the Journalism program continuing in the final year of the Broadcast pathway who shows the most promise in either radio or television journalism”
+Ryan Durgy was awarded the Norman DePoe Scholarship by the Humber College scholarship committee, an award which is “presented to the student in the Journalism program continuing in the final year of the Broadcast pathway who shows the most promise in either radio or television journalism”

 Recently, Ryan started his own weekly entertainment news series “Ryan’s Round Up” that he produces, writes, edits and hosts.
-The spin-off videos include “Music Minute” and “Interview” segments and the primary audience is via his Facebook page.
+The spin-off videos include “Music Minute” and “Interview” segments and the primary audience was via his Facebook page.
 You can watch the segments on his website, here or click here for the YouTube playlist.

 Ryan worked as an intern for Entertainment Tonight Canada.
 While at the show, Ryan wrote stories/VO scripts for the show packages with producers (using AP’s ENPS), assisted producers and camera operators with shoots in the field and in studio, worked in the control room with the Director and Assistant Director and ran teleprompter, filled in for the Floor Director, helped the digital/online team with writing, researching, and transcribing, researched and completed information packages for producers and reporters, and helped out at the Toronto International Film Festival with the transfer of footage to the ingest station.